hydride0/gesualdo/README.md

 # Gesualdo
-##### A simple irc bot which detects youtube links and prints relative video title
+##### A simple irc bot which detects urls and prints titles

 - Supports utf-8 titles, so japanfags are happy
 - Prints colored titles
-- Says 'hi' like a renaissance gentleman
+- Sometimes it seems intelligent
+- Knows many proverbs
+- Dunno

 It requires nokogiri and cinch: